topnodrog/JunctionGenerator/README.md

 </div>

-> **🔄 IMPORTANT UPDATE (March 31st)**: Archon now includes a library of prebuilt tools, examples, and MCP server integrations.
-Archon can now incorporate these resources when building new agents, significantly enhancing capabilities and reducing hallucinations.
-Note that the examples/tool library for Archon is just starting out.
+> **🔄 IMPORTANT UPDATE (March 31st)**: JunctionGenerator now includes a library of prebuilt tools, examples, and MCP server integrations.
+JunctionGenerator can now incorporate these resources when building new agents, significantly enhancing capabilities and reducing hallucinations.
+Note that the examples/tool library for JunctionGenerator is just starting out.
 Please feel free to contribute examples, MCP servers, and prebuilt tools!

-Archon is the world's first **"Agenteer"**, an AI agent designed to autonomously build, refine, and optimize other AI agents.
+JunctionGenerator is the world's first **"Agenteer"**, an AI agent designed to autonomously build, refine, and optimize other AI agents.

 It serves both as a practical tool for developers and as an educational framework demonstrating the evolution of agentic systems.
-Archon will be developed in iterations, starting with just a simple Pydantic AI agent that can build other Pydantic AI agents, all the way to a full agentic workflow using LangGraph that can build other AI agents with any framework.
+JunctionGenerator will be developed in iterations, starting with just a simple Pydantic AI agent that can build other Pydantic AI agents, all the way to a full agentic workflow using LangGraph that can build other AI agents with any framework.
-Through its iterative development, Archon showcases the power of planning, feedback loops, and domain-specific knowledge in creating robust AI agents.
+Through its iterative development, JunctionGenerator showcases the power of planning, feedback loops, and domain-specific knowledge in creating robust AI agents.

 ## Important Links

-- The current version of Archon is V6 as mentioned above - see [V6 Documentation](iterations/v6-tool-library-integration/README.md) for details.
+- The current version of JunctionGenerator is V6 as mentioned above - see [V6 Documentation](iterations/v6-tool-library-integration/README.md) for details.

-- I **just** created the [Archon community](https://thinktank.ottomator.ai/c/archon/30) forum over in the oTTomator Think Tank!
+- I **just** created the [JunctionGenerator community](https://thinktank.ottomator.ai/c/JunctionGenerator/30) forum over in the oTTomator Think Tank!
 Please post any questions you have there!

 - [GitHub Kanban board](https://github.com/users/coleam00/projects/1) for feature implementation and bug squashing.

 ## Vision

-Archon demonstrates three key principles in modern AI development:
+JunctionGenerator demonstrates three key principles in modern AI development:

 1. **Agentic Reasoning**: Planning, iterative feedback, and self-evaluation overcome the limitations of purely reactive systems
 2. **Domain Knowledge Integration**: Seamless embedding of frameworks like Pydantic AI and LangGraph within autonomous workflows